top of page

 CONNECTION

 It's interesting how things converge when they need to, in order to make bigger things happen.
-WAI.TAI was certainly late coming (it's only a few years old) but I think it came at the time that it needed to.
+WAI.TAI came later in my life, but arrived at the time that it needed to.
 For a start, I needed to be ready (I'm still getting ready).
 But also, audiences evolve and here in Aotearoa there's been a shift in the way that people want to engage with each other and with us.
 People are open to music that has a kaupapa, a back story, or a goal - even if it's not explicit.
 Some songs may present a new idea or observe something profound or even simple, but much of the kaupapa lies under the surface.
 It's not simply about making nice sounds and having fun - it's about connection.

 Kaupapa: vision, purpose, motivation, intent